itskevin-zz/eventAdder/README.md

 This is a work in progress.
 Currently the limitations are:
 - When no time is provided events start at midnight
 - Events are defaulted to 30 minutes duration
+- no error message when a date isn't selected

 # Road Map